Python Basics

 3.5 Variables and assignment

 An assignment statement in Python has the form variable = expression.
-This has the following eect.
+This has the following effect.
 First the expression on the right hand side is evaluated, then the result is assigned to the variable.
 After the assignment, the variable becomes a name for the result.
 The variable retains the same value until another value is assigned, in which case the previous value is lost.
 Executing the assignment produces no output; its purpose it to make the association between the variable and its value.

 >>> x = 2+2